 We capitalized on our growing membership and success with the 2015 Speaker Series in downtown Los Angeles in July.
 The theme of the event was transitioning from an expert to a manager.
 The featured speaker was Ed Laughlin, Assistant Director of the Government Accountability Office, who shared his own experiences about continuing to be both an expert and manager.
 YGL LA also utilized the event to raise funds and bring awareness to the 2015 Special Olympics.

 Last year we shared the experience of one of our board members with all YGL-LA members who attended the Next Generation of Government Training Summit (NextGen) in Washington, DC.
 NextGen 2015 was inspirational and well-organized.
 Co-hosted by GovLoop and Young Government Leaders, the event aimed to educate, inspire, and train government employees who are of Generation X and Y. The ideas shared during the event were relevant to anyone who works in government and needed some reinvigoration in mind and spirit.
 The keynote speakers, pitched innovative ideas and discussed topics ranging from “the six essential skills to be an entrepreneur” to the power of sticky notes and challenging the traditional ways of running meetings.
 NextGen in DC can be a valuable tool in any young gov’s tool box.
 Check out NextGen 2016 for more.

 Stay connected, get involved and have fun as you prepare yourself for the challenges of public service.
-For daily news and discussion regarding all things government in LA, like us on Facebook, follow us on Twitter @YGL_LA, and join us on GovLoop!
+For daily news and discussion regarding all things government in LA, Check us out on Instagram.
+You can also like us on Facebook, follow us on Twitter @YGL_LA, and join us on GovLoop!

 Contact info: LA@younggov.org